johnangrs/johnangrs.github.io/section_1_1_2.md

 3. Work from 7am to 2am

-4. You can't get away, close shop and resign halfway in (what would happen to all of your employees, who are probably also your friends?)
+4. Being unable to get away, take a holiday or resign halfway in

 ## The only three reasons to start a company (you must have all of them)